Update: For more vegan options in the Quad Cities and across Iowa, check out this recent post.

 The Quad Cities straddle Iowa and Illinois and include Davenport and Bettendorf in Iowa.
 On the Illinois side there’s Rock Island, Moline, and East Moline.
 (What’s that?
 There are actually five cities that make up the Quad Cities?
 Well, yes.
 But let’s move on.)

 David and I have family in the Quad Cities, and so we find ourselves there with some regularity.
 Whenever we go, we have a few restaurants that we like to hit.
-None of these restaurants are vegetarian or vegan; however, they do make some delicious plant-based food.
+Most of them aren’t vegetarian or vegan; however, they do make some delicious plant-based food.

 Crust in Bettendorf, Iowa

 At Crust in Bettendorf, the flour for their pizza is imported from Italy along with the tomatoes for the sauce.
 The pizzas are cooked for 90 seconds in a stone oven.
 The thin pizza with pillowy edges comes out crisp with fire-licked edges.
 The smokiness sears the crust, making for a truly delicious pizza.
 It’s a real Naples-style pizza that takes me back to our honeymoon in Italy.

 It would be more convenient if Crust listed out their vegetable topping options on their menu.
 However, a quick look through their pizzas and appetizers reveals the possibilities.
 I know a cheeseless pizza is an option at any pizza joint, but the toppings at Crust take them to the next level.

 With options like wild mushrooms, artichokes, scallions, baby arugula, asparagus, fresh basil, and garlic, this isn’t your typical Friday night pitcher of beer-variety pizza.
 (Although, they do have a lengthy beer list.)They have a couple of appetizers that can be prepared vegan – truffle fries without the aioli and grilled asparagus without the cheese.